pymor/pymor/docs/source/tutorial_optimization.rst

 functional to the ``minimize`` function.
 In case no gradient is given, ``minimize`` just approximates the gradient with finite differences.
-This is not recommended because the gradient is inexact and the computation of finite difference requires even more evalutations of the primal equation.
+This is not recommended because the gradient is inexact and the computation of finite differences requires even more evaluations of the primal equation.
 We anyway start with this approach.

 .. jupyter-execute::